brandtks/AquaPicModules/README.md

 **IMPORTANT**: All modules are a work in progress.
 Most, if not all, are probably unstable and currently untested.

 ### Toolchain
- * Microchip MPLAB X v3.51.
+Microchip XC8 v1.40.
 May work with early versions.
- * Microchip XC8 v1.40.
-May work with early versions.

 ### Building
- * Edit Makefile-define.mk to match the executing environment and desired output paths
+Edit Makefile-define.mk to match the executing environment and desired output paths, then exectute ```make```.
- * ```make```

 ### License
 The AquaPic firmware code is released under the terms of the GNU General Public License (GPL), version 3 or later.
 See COPYING for details.